TITLE Clinical Education Manager - AHEC

 CLASSIFICATION NUMBER 5603

-The Clinical Education Coordinator, AHEC is responsible for the planning and coordination of assigned projects that contribute to the accomplishment of the clinical education goals and objectives of the Southwest Missouri Area Health Education Center (SWMO AHEC) as they relate to the training and education of various health professions students.
-The Clinical Education Coordinator (CEC) assists with evaluating the needs of various area health institutions, communities, and health professionals to ascertain, implement, and/or develop the best practices and/or programs to meet the health care needs of medically underserved communities in the region within grant guidelines.
-The CEC develops and maintains collaborative partnerships with local educators, organizations, health care professionals, and communities to meet objectives, targets, and improve program delivery.
-The CEC performs the duties necessary to coordinate health care profession student rotations, identify and develop preceptor sites, primary and secondary training sites, and assists with the development and maintenance of affiliation agreements with facilities.
+The Clinical Education Manager, AHEC is responsible for the planning and coordination of assigned projects that contribute to the accomplishment of the clinical education goals and objectives of the Southwest Missouri Area Health Education Center (SWMO AHEC) as they relate to the training and education of various health professions students.
+The Clinical Education Manager (CEM) assists with evaluating the needs of various area health institutions, communities, and health professionals to ascertain, implement, and/or develop the best practices and/or programs to meet the health care needs of medically underserved communities in the region within grant guidelines.
+The CEM develops and maintains collaborative partnerships with local educators, organizations, health care professionals, and communities to meet objectives, targets, and improve program delivery.
+The CEM performs the duties necessary to coordinate health care profession student rotations, identify and develop preceptor sites, primary and secondary training sites, and assists with the development and maintenance of affiliation agreements with facilities.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree is required; a Bachelor’s degree in a health-related field is preferred.
+Education: A Bachelor’s degree is required; a Master’s degree in an administration or health-related field is preferred.

-Experience: One year of experience in a health-related field is required.
+Experience: A minimum of three years of experience in a health-related field is required.
 Experience in clinical training programs and preceptor development is preferred.
 Public speaking and project planning experience is preferred.

 Skills: Excellent interpersonal and communication skills are required.
 Effective writing skills and competency using Microsoft Office programs are required (Word, Excel, Publisher, and PowerPoint).
 The ability to exercise good judgment and work with minimal supervision is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.